Click here to download

 1. Considerate and respectful care, and to be made comfortable.
 You have the right to respect for your cultural, psychosocial, spiritual, and personal values, beliefs and preferences.
 You have the right to participate in the development and implementation of your plan of care.

 2. Your representative (as allowed under State Law) has the right to make informed decision regarding your care.
-The patient's rights include being informed of his or her health status, being involved in care planning and treatment, and being able to request or refuse treatment.
-This right must not be construed as a mechanism to demand the provision of treatment of services deemed medically unnecessary or inappropriate.
+The patient’s rights include being informed of his or her health status, being involved in care planning and treatment, and being able to request or refuse treatment.
+This right must not be construed as a mechanism to demand the provision of treatment or services deemed medically unnecessary or inappropriate.

 3. Have a family member (or other representative of your choosing) and your own physician notified promptly of your admission to the hospital.

 4. Know the name of the licensed health care practitioner acting within the scope of his or her professional licensure, who has primary responsibility for coordinating your care, and the names and professional relationships of physicians and non- physicians who will see you.

 5. Receive information about your health status, diagnosis, prognosis, course treatment, prospect for recovery and outcomes of care (including unanticipated outcomes) in terms you can understand.
 You have the right to effective communication and to participate in ethical questions that arise in the course of your care, including issues of conflict resolution, withholding resuscitative services, and forgoing or withdrawing life-sustaining- treatment.

 6. Make decisions regarding medical care, and receive as much information about any proposed treatment or procedure as you may need in order to give informed consent or to refuse a course of treatment.
 Except in emergencies, this information shall include a description of the procedure or treatment, the medically significant risks involved, alternate courses of treatment or non- treatment and the risks involved in each, and the name of the person who will carry out the procedure or treatment.